Appdynamics/websphere-mq-monitoring-extension/README.md

    As mentioned previously, If you don't find the **connector.jar** & **dhbcore.jar**, please copy the **com.ibm.mq.allclient.jar**.
 If you are copying the **com.ibm.mq.allclient.jar**, please edit the monitor.xml to replace the **connector.jar** & **dhbcore.jar** entries with  **com.ibm.mq.allclient.jar**

-   If you don't want to copy the jar files, you can point to the jar files by providing the relative paths to the jar files in the  monitor.xml.
+   If you don't want to copy the jar files, you can point to the jar files by providing the absolute paths to the jar files in the  monitor.xml.

-3. Create a channel of type server connection in each of the queue manager you wish to query.
+3. If you plan to use **Client** transport type, create a channel of type server connection in each of the queue manager you wish to query.

 4. Edit the config.yaml file.
 An example config.yaml file follows these installation instructions.